 - Let Them Keep Both Parents

-You want your kids to feel as if they’re still part of one family–just spread out under two roofs.
+To really help children cope with divorce, you want your kids to feel as if they’re still part of one family–just spread out under two roofs.
 Helping them maintain a relationship with your ex may not be what you want, but it is what’s best.
 Your kids really do need it.
 You and your former spouse should both spend plenty of time with the kids.
 Sharing the responsibly of raising them isn’t a nice-to-have for either parent: it’s a must.

 - Leave Them out of the Drama